-Counter Tops
+Counter Area

-The counter areas around the sinks are of a high-pressure laminate and can be cleaned with soap and water, or you can use a common solvent on tough spots.
+The counter tops are made of a high-pressure laminate and can be cleaned with soap and water, or you can use a common solvent on tough spots.
 Be sure no abrasive cleaner is used, as there is the possibility it could scratch the surface.
-A protective pad should always be placed under hot utensils.
+A protective pad should always be placed under hot utensils or pans.